Frequently Asked Questions

 Can I Be Fired While Out On Workers' Compensation?

 Your employer cannot fire you merely because of your workers’ compensation claim.
-However, your employer can fire you while you have an open workers’ compensation claim.
-Legally you cannot be fired for not filing workers compensation claim.
-Your employer can still fire you if they present valid reasons for the termination.
+However, your employer can let you go while you have an open workers’ compensation claim.

 -